TETRA326/CLI-GPT/README.md

 ```

 ## Change OpenAI Engine
-You can change the engine that you use by using `gpt-engine`.
+You can change the engine that you use by using `gpt-settings`.
 This is for advanced users, but you may want to try different engines if the default results don't meet standards.

 ## Change Tone and Writing Style
-Run `gpt-tone` to edit the Tone of voice and the Writing Style of ChatGPT.
+Run `gpt-settings` to edit the Tone of voice and the Writing Style of ChatGPT.
 To reset it to defaults, choose `1` for both options.

 *Tip:* Try choosing #23.
 You can ask it almost anything.